githubEdit

 Permissions

-• Lists are cloned when campaign starts to preserve state
+• Lists are cloned via List.clone() when campaign starts to preserve state

 • Action logs are immutable once created

-• Resources use atomic operations to prevent conflicts
+• Resources use F() expressions for atomic operations

 Last updated